libretime/libretime/README.md

 The full text of the contract is licensed under the GPL and available at the above link courtesy of the [ZeroMQ community](https://zeromq.org/).

-## Releasing

-The LibreTime maintainers release new versions of LibreTime at regular intervals.
-We follow the [Semantic Versioning](https://semver.org/spec/v2.0.0.html) standards.

-In a nutshell, given a version number MAJOR.MINOR.PATCH we increment the:

-1. MAJOR version when we make incompatible API changes,
-2. MINOR version when we add functionality in a backwards-compatible manner, and
-3. PATCH version when we make backwards-compatible bug fixes.

-Given the history of the project we will be starting with version 3.0.0.

-Stay tuned for early alphas and lots of betas as we get development up and running.

 ## Support

 To get support for any questions or problems you might have using the software